Padada: Transportation

 Padada Overland transport terminal is at the center of the town, where all the major businesses, commercial establishments and public market are situated.
-Concrete-paved national highway runs along Padada connecting Davao City and General Santos and adjacent provinces like South Cotabato, Sultan Kudarat, Maguindanao, Cotabato and Santa Cruz Province.
+Concrete-paved national highway runs along Padada connecting Davao City and General Santos and adjacent provinces like South Cotabato, Sultan Kudarat, Maguindanao del Sur, Cotabato and Santa Cruz Province.
 Air and water transport is accessible in the area through the international air and sea ports located in Davao City and General Santos.
 Jeepneys and buses are used widely for major routes.
 Mostly Tricycles in the poblacion and in neighboring barangays.
 Bikes are used for leisure and sporting events.